- Connect to CCPL

 The Charleston Time Machine is an imaginary time-travel device created by historian Dr. Nic Butler.
 It uses stories and facts from the rich, deep, colorful history of Charleston, South Carolina, as a means to educate, inspire, amuse, and even amaze the minds of our community.
 By exploring the stories of our shared past, we can better understand our present world and plan more effectively for the future.

 The Charleston Time Machine is piloted by Nic Butler, Ph.D., an interdisciplinary historian with an infectious enthusiasm for Charleston’s colorful past.
 A native of Greenville County, South Carolina, Dr. Butler attended the University of South Carolina before completing a Ph.D. in musicology at Indiana University.
 He has worked as archivist of the South Carolina Historical Society, as an adjunct faculty member at the College of Charleston, and as an historical consultant for the City of Charleston.
-Since 2005 he has been the archivist, and now historian, for the Charleston County Public Library.

 Recent Trips in Charleston's History